-There are multiple investment options available, right from equity based options to annuity plans that offer you a regular flow of income.
+There are multiple investment options available, right from equity-based options to annuity plans that offer you a regular flow of income.
 You must make an informed decision after doing a thorough research and consulting trusted financial advisors if required.

 Increase the Investment Amount

 Another essential aspect to consider while preparing for your early retirement is that every penny counts.
-All your year-end bonuses, increments, and investment gains need to be channelized into savings and investments.
+All your year-end bonuses, increments, and investment gains need to be channelised into savings and investments.
 And you have to consider inflation as well.
 Every rise in price is affecting your cost of living, leaving a dent in your savings and investments.
-The reason is, with the rise in inflation, the amount you save or invest from your income every month may not rise at the same rate.
+The reason is that with the rise in inflation, the amount you save or invest from your income every month may not rise at the same rate.
 Therefore, the rise in price puts extra pressure on your savings and investments.
 So you must increase the amount you are investing for your retirement every year to keep up with the rising cost of living.

 Actively Manage Your Investment Portfolio

 Another important aspect you must keep in mind when planning to retire early is that consistency is the key.
 It is crucial to invest regularly and manage your investments actively.
-In order to maximize your returns, you must also closely monitor your investments.
+In order to maximise your returns, you must also closely monitor your investments.
 Understand which investments are suitable for you and which are not.
 You may have invested in a particular product 5 years ago based on your needs and wants back then.
 See if the investment holds its ground in the present day as well and if it has been able to counter inflation.
 If you find discrepancies, let go of some of these investments.

 Get a Health Cover

 As you grow older, you are likely to encounter more health problems.
-Hence it is essential to have a health cover that protects you from critical illnesses and lifestyle related ailments from an early age.
-In case of a medical emergency it can help you with hospital bills.
+Hence it is essential to have a health cover that protects you from critical illnesses and lifestyle-related ailments from an early age.
+In case of a medical emergency, it can help you with hospital bills.

 It is very important to be focused and determined in the present in order to enjoy an early retirement.
-You may also have to make some sacrifices to your lifestyle in the short-term to achieve the target set for your retirement.
+You may also have to make some sacrifices to your lifestyle in the short term to achieve the target set for your retirement.
 But as long as it all ends on a good note, the journey will be worth it.
 These early retirement tips can help you create a roadmap for yourself.
 Try to implement them as often as you can and you will be able to live a comfortable and secure retirement.